Prickly Pear Pink & Red Flowers

 “Babylon” Opuntia polyacantha

 Heavily ridged spines pads almost completely obscure the pad itself.
 Bright magenta flowers.
 Lays down slightly in winter.
 Spiny dry fruit.
-Washington Co Utah Zone 5-7
+Washington Co Utah 15″ tall X 24″ wide.
+Zone 5-8

 “Big Red” Opuntia polyacantha v. rhodantha